danielsuss/cordisalia/content/complete_wiki.md

 ###### Appearances
 ###### [[Chapter 5 - Kiara's Deception]]
 - It seemed to be the source of his power during his fight with the gang in the [[Rocky Refuge]]
-- [[Ylvëstrïa Wuvarion|Woo]] decided to put on the circlet, causing her to hallucinate and be briefly paralysed until it was removed by the others
+- [[Ylvëstrïa|Woo]] decided to put on the circlet, causing her to hallucinate and be briefly paralysed until it was removed by the others

 ### Emerald Axe.md